nimdone/nimdone-88471/src/pages/index.md

         new_window: false
         no_follow: false
         type: action
-      - label: "Our singular mission is to save you time. \_We also made the process of making  presentations fun!"
+      - label: "Our singular mission is to save you time. \_We have built a slide assistant for you so you can focus more on the presentation!"
         url: ''
         style: secondary
         has_icon: false